qri-io/rfcs/text/0012-CLI-commands.md

 * [qri validate](#qri_validate)  - Show schema validation errors
 * [qri version](#qri_version)  - Print the version number

+We are using the cobra package to create each command.

+Each command has a struct `[name_of_command]Options` (eg `ValidateOptions`)

+Each option struct requires `Complete`, `Validate`, and `Run` methods.

+The `Complete` method fills in any parameters needed for the command to run.
+It also adds the command arguments to the option struct.

+The `Validate` methods ensures that the parameters added to the option struct are all valid, and returns an error describing the problem if the options are invalid.

+The `Run` method calls to the more core Qri functions to run the command using the parameters in the options struct.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation